cbuchart/operating_systems_lectures/notes/notes.md

 ## Shared memory

-**Shared memory** is [memory](https://en.wikipedia.org/wiki/Random-access_memory) that may be simultaneously accessed by multiple programs with an intent to provide communication among them or avoid redundant copies.
+_Shared memory_ is [memory](https://en.wikipedia.org/wiki/Random-access_memory) that may be simultaneously accessed by multiple programs with an intent to provide communication among them or avoid redundant copies.
 Depending on context, programs may run on a single processor or on multiple separate processors.<sup>[3](#footnote-shared-memory)</sup>

 Since both processes can access the shared memory area like regular working memory, this is a very fast way of communication.
 On the other hand, it is less scalable, as for example the communicating processes must be running on the same machine (of other IPC methods, only Internet domain sockets can use a [computer network](https://en.wikipedia.org/wiki/Computer_network)), and care must be taken to avoid issues if processes sharing memory are running on separate CPUs and the underlying architecture is not [cache coherent](https://en.wikipedia.org/wiki/Cache_coherence).

 ### POSIX example

-The following example is taken from the book Operating Systems Main Concepts, by Silberschatz, Galvin and Gagne.
-It demonstrates the use of shared memory in POSIX environments (like Linux or macOS), and consists of two programs, a producer writing messages into the shared region, and a consumer reading and displaying it on the screen.<sup>[4](#footnote-gcc)</sup>
+The following example demonstrates the use of shared memory in POSIX environments (like Linux or macOS), and consists of two programs, a producer writing messages into the shared region, and a consumer reading and displaying it on the screen.<sup>[4](#footnote-gcc)</sup>

 Producer (inspired from [this one](http://www.cse.psu.edu/~deh25/cmpsc473/notes/OSC/Processes/shm-posix-producer-orig.c)):
 ```